 What do I need to know if I want to travel to the island without my car?

 You do not need a reservation to be a walk-on passenger.
 You should be at the ferry terminal 15 minutes before the scheduled departure time.
 If you plan to return to the mainland immediately (i.e., a round trip without staying on the island), check out the Excursion Ticket fares, which are less expensive than a regular round trip ticket.
 If you take the last morning boat to the island and the first-afternoon boat back to the mainland, you will have about an hour and a half to walk around on the island.

 What about bicycles?

-There are about 20 miles of paved road on the island, and all island attractions are accessible by bicycle.
-However, roads are narrow and some are quite busy.
+There are about 20 miles of paved roads on the island.
+All island attractions are accessible by bicycle.
+However, roads are narrow, and some are quite busy.
 Cyclists need to exercise care and observe the rules of the road.

 Is transportation available on the island?